Yermehyaw/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4: Reverses an array of integers
 5: Change lowercase chars to uppercase chars
 6: Capitalize all words in astring in Camel case
-7: Encode/encrypt a string using 1337(leet)
+7: Encode/encrypt a string using 1337(leet), using only one if, two loops, no switch statement or ternary operator
-8: Encode/encrypt a string using ROT13 encryption
+8: Encode/encrypt a string using ROT13 encryption using only one if, two loops, no switch statement or ternary operator
 9: Print negative and positive numbers without using long int
 102: Move in memory using a pointer to an int to access and change the value of an int array.